 Leichtmetall Aluminium Gießerei Hannover GmbH

 The medium-sized foundry produces hard aluminium alloy extrusion billets for the aerospace industry.
 Norsk Hydro ASA sold off the business unit in April 2014.
-A 100% stake in the Lower Saxony production site was sold to Quantum Capital Partners AG in a carve-out.
+A 100% stake in the Lower Saxony production site was sold to Quantum Capital Partners in a carve-out.

 The new investors recognised the opportunities for the former Hydro Aluminium Gießerei Hannover GmbH.
 A sound financial structure, strong customer relations and expanded capacity offered great growth potential.